 “O, ye daughters of Africa, Awake!
 Awake!
 Arise!
 No longer sleep nor slumber, but distinguish yourselves.
 Show forth to the world that ye are endowed with noble and exalted faculties.”

 Stewart is credited as the first American-born woman to speak in public before an audience that included both men and women.

 Susan Paul, whose father was the minister, joined other African American women to form a temperance society in the 1830s.
 William Lloyd Garrison founded the New England Anti-Slavery society here in 1832 and the church became a center for abolitionist activity.
 Escaped slaves William and Ellen Craft (1826-97) were active in abolition meetings here.

 - 9: Home of Rebecca Lee Crumpler 67 Joy Street

 - Dr. Rebecca Lee Crumpler (1831-95) is considered to be the first African American woman doctor.
 She received a “Doctress of Medicine” in 1864 from the New England Female Medical College in Boston’s South End, later merged into the Boston University School of Medicine.
 Born in Delaware, Crumpler was raised in Pennsylvania by an aunt.
-She came to Charlestown in 1852 where she worked as a nurse.
-After she received her degree, she practiced in post Civil War Virginia.
-With her husband, Dr. Arthur Crumpler, she next moved back to Boston where she set up her medical practice on Joy Street.
+She came to Charlestown, Massachusetts in 1852 where she worked as a nurse.
+After she received her degree, she practiced in post Civil War Virginia where she worked with the Freedman’s Bureau and other groups to provide medical care for freed slaves.
+She next moved back to Boston where she set up her medical practice on Joy Street.
 She focused on women and children and emphasized nutrition and preventive medicine.
 She pulled together her experiences and knowledge in A Book of Medical Discourses in Two Parts.

 - 10: The Vilna Shul 14-18 Phillips Street